mobelus/Smal-KeyLogger/README.md

-# Smal-KeyLogger
+# Small-KeyLogger
-Smal working KeyLogger sample for Educational Purposes only
+Small working KeyLogger sample for Educational Purposes only